 - Loss of appetite

 Pneumonia can spread in many ways.
-The bacteria and viruses that cause pneumonia primarily are air-borne which are transmitted by sneezing or coughing without covering your mouth.
+The bacteria and viruses that cause pneumonia are primarily air-borne, transmitted by sneezing or coughing without covering the mouth.
 Blood can also be a carrier of the infection, and this is fairly common to contract after birth.

 There are several types of pneumonia that one can get, and they are classified on the basis of their origin.

 This originates from a bacteria carried by someone, and is the most common type.
 The bacteria that cause this include Haemophilus influenzae, Streptococcus pneumoniae, and Mycoplasma pneumoniae.

 The viral type can be due to respiratory infections like influenza, varicella, or acute respiratory syndrome, which can be threatening to pregnant women.

 This type of pneumonia is very uncommon, and it is primarily due to a fungal infection called coccidioidomycosis.
 It can happen in the third trimester, and can occur due to low immunity.

 Risk Factors of Developing Pneumonia During Pregnancy